 The main aims of the new space programme are to secure EU leadership in space activities, foster innovative industries, safeguard autonomous access to space and simplify governance.

-The space programme would upgrade the European Global Navigation Satellite Systems (GNSS) Agency by expanding its tasks and transforming it into the new EU Agency for the Space Programme.
+The space programme would upgrade the European Global Navigation Satellite Systems (GNSS) Agency by expanding its tasks and transforming it into the new EU Agency for the Space Programme (EUSPA).
 In April 2019, after several trilogue meetings, Parliament and Council reached a partial agreement on the programme, covering the content, but not, among other things, budgetary issues.
 Parliament adopted its position at first reading in April.
 Further discussions on the outstanding issues can be expected once Council reaches agreement on the overall multiannual budget.
 Second edition.
 The 'EU Legislation in Progress' briefings are updated at key stages throughout the legislative procedure.

 The new programme will bring together the existing infrastructure and services and introduce new features, such as: